The OIG administers the Massachusetts Certified Public Purchasing Official Program (MCPPO) to promote:

 - cost-effective, ethical, and modern purchasing practices,

 - dialogue and exchange of ideas and best practices among procurement officials,

 - stewardship of resources in the public's interest, and

 - compliance with Massachusetts contracting laws.

 In short, the training program is designed to develop the capacity of public purchasing officials to operate effectively and promote excellence in public procurement.

-Printable copy of the MCPPO Registration Form, list of all seminars, dates, location, and cost.
+Printable copy of the MCPPO Registration Form, including a list of all seminars, dates, locations, and costs.